stealthman22/100-days-of-code/r2-log.md

 Components that are not smart can also have state in them; provided the function doesn't go out of the scope of that function.
 Fetch by default sends a GET request
 A second argument can be added to fetch, it is an object that describes what the request will be.

+### DAY 41 (18th October 2019)

+Worked on the register route, there was a couple of mistakes, but I solved them with some debugging.
+Also updated the App.js with a function that loads a user after he/ she has been registered.